2024 Scholarships - Monroe County | CampusReel

 2024 Monroe County Scholarships

 Monroe County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 54% of Monroe County residents in Florida over the age of 25 have graduated with a professional degree - 15% have completed high school.
+Despite high costs, 13% of Monroe County residents in Indiana over the age of 25 have graduated with a professional degree - 17% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Monroe County residents in Florida will continue to need help paying for college.
-1,360 men and 1,429 women are enrolled in grades 9-12 while 1,179 men 1,284 women are currently undergraduates in college.
+It’s clear that Monroe County residents in Indiana will continue to need help paying for college.
+2,433 men and 2,095 women are enrolled in grades 9-12 while 15,194 men 17,351 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Monroe County residents and can help pay for school in a variety of ways.
 Monroe County scholarships, whether they are exclusively available to Monroe County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Monroe County residents.

 How much total award money and scholarships are available for Monroe County residents?